 Usually, the implant is inserted under the skin of your arm.
 If you press the spot on the arm, then you will be able to feel it.
 If anyone observes you pressing the arm, they will be able to see that.
 So, if you do not draw attention to the implant, there is no way anyone can know about it.

 Also, using birth control is no more a taboo.
 And even if someone gets to know about it, there is no shame in it.

 8. Myth: Birth Control Increases the Risk to Cancer

 Combination pills containing estrogen and progestin do not increase the risk of cancer.
-Rather, the pill reduces the risks to endometrial, cervical, and ovarian cancer by regulating periods.
-There is some evidence where long-term use of use pills may raise the risk to cervical and breast cancer.
+Rather, the pill reduces the risks of endometrial, cervical, and ovarian cancer by regulating periods.
+There is some evidence where long-term use of use pills may raise the risk of cervical and breast cancer.

 But this is rare and does not have an overbearing impact in contrast to risk reduction to other forms of cancers.
 However, if you have a family history of cancers, then it is best to get a physical examination done before using a hormonal birth control option.